 Transmission and Generation Outages

 All known generation or transmission facility outages with duration of at least six months are assumed to be modeled in the SSWG base cases.
 The list of generator outages will include the mothballed units as documented in the current Capacity, Demand, and Reserves report.
-Outages on seasonally mothballed units will be included in the analysis of the minimum load study case.
+Outages on seasonally mothballed units will also be included in the analysis of the appropriate study case.

 FACTS Devices